palmerr23/ESPhomeMonitor/README.md

 # Documentation and configuration

-+ technical overview .
++ Technical overview.

-+ Example ESPHome configuration files for each board.
++ KiCAD design files and an example ESPHome configuration file for each board.

 + HomeAssistant dashboard configuration is left to the constructor as needs will differ.